Interacting with Council

 Where can I get more information about the operation of City Council and its committees?

-The City Clerk's Office can help you with any questions you may have regarding City Council and it's Committees.
-It is difficult to briefly outline all of the rules which apply to the many committees of Council, so you are strongly encouraged to contact the City Clerk's Office at 306-975-3240 for clarification
+The City Clerk's Office can help you with any questions you may have regarding City Council and its Committees.
+It is difficult to briefly outline all of the rules which apply to the many committees of Council, so you are strongly encouraged to contact the City Clerk's Office at 306-975-3240 for clarification.

-City Councillor Communications Allowance Statement
+City Council Communications and Constituency Relations Allowance

 For more information, please contact the Office of the City Clerk at 306-975-3240.